$H\to \gamma\gamma$ to all orders in $\alpha_s$ in the large-$\beta_0$ limit of QCD: Introduction

 Because the photon is massless, this decay is a loop-induced process at leading order (LO) within the SM.
 Its amplitude can be decomposed into a bosonic contribution, stemming from the $W$ boson, and fermionic contributions.
 Here we are concerned with the fermionic contribution arising from the top quark, which dominates over the subleading $b$-quark and $\tau$-lepton fermion loops (contributions from even lighter fermions are irrelevant).

 The decay amplitude has been known at LO for many years \cite{Ellis:1975ap, Shifman:1979eb, Okun:1982ap, Gavela:1981ri}.
 The next-to-leading order (NLO) result was first obtained as an expansion in $\tau_t =\frac{m_H^2}{4m_t^2}\approx 0.13$, with $m_H$ and $m_t$ being the Higgs and the top-quark masses, respectively, but later the full $m_t$ dependence of the NLO result was obtained\cite{Djouadi:1990aj,Melnikov:1993tj,Djouadi:1993ji,Inoue:1994jq,Spira:1995rr,Fleischer:2004vb,Harlander:2005rq,Aglietti:2006tp}.
-The NNLO QCD contribution, which is a three-loop calculation, was obtained about ten years ago, again as an asymptotic expansion in the top mass; numerical results with full top-quark mass dependence were obtained only much more recently\cite{Steinhauser:1996wy, Maierhofer:2012vv}.
+The NNLO QCD contribution, which is a three-loop calculation, was obtained about ten years ago, again as an asymptotic expansion in the top mass; numerical results with full top-quark mass dependence were obtained only much more recently\cite{Steinhauser:1996wy, Maierhofer:2012vv,Niggetiedt:2020sbf}.
 The NNNLO (four-loop), $\mathcal{O}(\alpha_s^3)$, corrections were first partially computed in Ref.~\cite{Sturm:2014nva} and later completed in Ref.~\cite{Davies:2021zbx}.
 Partial results for the N$^4$LO contributions where both photons couple to a massive top-quark loop can also be found in Ref.~\cite{Sturm:2014nva}.

 In this work we present, for the first time, the result for the QCD corrections in the large-$\beta_0$ limit of QCD within the heavy-top limit.
-From our results, the exact leading-$n_f$ QCD contributions, with $n_f$ being the number of active (massless) quark flavors, can be directly read off in analytic form to all orders in the strong coupling, $\alpha_s$.
+From our results, the exact leading-$n_f$ QCD contributions, i.e. coefficients of terms proportional to $\alpha_s^n n_f^{n-1}$, with $n_f$ being the number of active (massless) quark flavors, can be directly read off in analytic form to all orders in the strong coupling.
 In our calculation, we are concerned with non-singlet diagrams only, i.e. diagrams in which the Higgs boson and the two photons in the final state couple to the same top-quark loop.
-Contributions from the singlet diagrams are subleading in the large-$\beta_0$ limit.\footnote{These contributions are not small in full QCD and we comment on singlet-diagram contributions in Sec~\ref{sec:res}.}
+Contributions from the singlet diagrams are subleading in the large-$\beta_0$ power counting, and do not contribute to the terms $\mathcal{O}(\alpha_s^n n_f^{n-1})$.\footnote{These contributions are not small in full QCD and we comment on singlet-diagram contributions in Sec~\ref{sec:res}.}